Use AWS Chatbot to notify CloudWatch alarms to Slack!

 ②-⑦: Enter the setting name

-*Please set any name for the setting.
+*Please set a name of your choice for the setting.

 ②-⑧: Select a Slack channel